 PCS DWP Eastern Valleys branch secretary, Aidan Price, describes a journey he took to show how he and his colleagues will have to travel much greater distances, and spend more on public transport and care costs, if plans to close the Merthyr Tydfil DWP office – at a cost of 275 jobs to the town - go ahead

-Kate, who works for the Prison Service, told us how she has had to cut back because of the pay cap.
+Denise, who works for the Land Registry, told us how she is struggling under the civil service pay cap

 Colin Hampton, co-ordinator of the Derbyshire Unemployed Workers’ Centres, calls on the government to pause and fix Universal Credit (UC) as its full digital roll-out takes place throughout 2018